DeybisMelendez/game-tools/README.md

 ```lua
 vector:perpendicular()
 ```
-Returns a vector rotated 90°.
+Set the vector rotated 90°.

 ```lua
 vector:lerpTo(vector, time)
 ```
-Returns the result of the linear interpolation between this vector and `vector` by amount `time`. `time` is in the range of 0.0 - 1.0, representing the amount of interpolation.
+Set the result of the linear interpolation between this vector and `vector` by amount `time`. `time` is in the range of 0.0 - 1.0, representing the amount of interpolation.

 ```lua
 vector:unpack()